offbeatwp/acf-sitesettings/readme.md

 A section is an subpage with settings.

-You can register a section by injecting the SiteSetting contract to your service and run the `addSection` method, like:
+You can register a section by injecting the SiteSetting contract to your service and run the `addPage` method, like:

 ```php
 <?php